 DOD budget would cause cuts to Lewis-McChord reservists, C-17 fleet

-A C-17 Globemaster III goes pre-flight checks prior to taking off from Hickam Air Force Base, Hawaii, in January, 2004.
+A C-17 Globemaster III goes through pre-flight checks before taking off from Hickam Air Force Base, Hawaii, in January 2004.

 TACOMA, Wash. — Joint Base Lewis-McChord’s Reserve Airlift Wing stands to lose a total of 172 part- and full-time positions to budget cuts called for in this year’s proposed defense budget, according to an announcement from its commander released this week.

 The 446th Reserve Airlift Wing has about 2,200 airmen who work alongside the active-duty 62nd Airlift Wing to support a fleet of 52 C-17 Globemaster III cargo jets.